Rattoo Round Tower

 Windows: Five.
 All angled.

-Features: Sheela na gig on belfry storey.
+Features: Sheela na gig on the belfry storey.

 Cap: Conical complete.